alphaXiv/TinyRecursiveModels/README.md

 - Checkpoints and EMA: training saves EMA by default when `ema=True`; the eval script applies EMA unless disabled.

-This code is based on the Hierarchical Reasoning Model [code](https://github.com/sapientinc/HRM) and the Hierarchical Reasoning Model Analysis [code](https://github.com/arcprize/hierarchical-reasoning-model-analysis).
+This code is based on the original Tiny Recursive Model [code](https://github.com/SamsungSAILMontreal/TinyRecursiveModels).